j0zzz/JoeQuake/docs/_includes/subfeatures/better-look.md

 - Damagesplash (`gl_part_damagesplash`)
 - Bouncing particles (only for QMB gunshots/spikes) (`gl_bounceparticles`)

-See the *Console variables* page for a detailed description about additional particle effects.
+See the [Settings](/cvars-commands) page for a detailed description about additional particle effects.

 ### Decals